TehreemFatima-23/OOP_Project_Game-Brick-Breaker-/README.md

 # OOP_Project_Game-Brick-Breaker
 A desktop Brick Breaker game developed using Java, JavaFX and Object Oriented Programming principles.
+Also features custom GUI and sound effects.